openskynetwork/opensky-api/docs/free/track-response.rst

-This endpoint is inactive / deprecated.
+This endpoint is experimental and can be out of order at any time.

 The response is a JSON object with the following properties: